Skip to main content

 How Testosterone Influences Breast Tissue

-The interaction of testosterone with is a subject of ongoing scientific inquiry.
+The interaction of testosterone with breast tissue is a subject of ongoing scientific inquiry.
 Research indicates that testosterone can exert direct anti-proliferative effects on mammary epithelial cells.
 This means it can help to inhibit the excessive growth of these cells, a process that is often a precursor to cancerous changes.

 This action is mediated through the androgen receptor (AR), which is present in breast tissue.
 When testosterone binds to these receptors, it can trigger signaling pathways that counteract the stimulatory effects of estrogen.